Harry Potter and the Philosopher's Stone (film): Filming

 Because the American title was different, all scenes that mention the philosopher's stone by name had to be shot twice, once with the actors saying "philosopher's" and once with "sorcerer's".
 The children filmed for four hours and then did three hours of schoolwork.
 They developed a liking for fake facial injuries from the makeup staff.
 Radcliffe was initially meant to wear green contact lenses as his eyes are blue, and not green like Harry's, but the lenses gave Radcliffe extreme irritation.
 Upon consultation with Rowling, it was agreed that Harry could have blue eyes.
 Radcliffe said that the first time he put on the glasses it set off his allergies.

 Columbus said the film had a lot of cuts and was filmed with multiple cameras because he had trouble getting the young cast to "stop smiling" into the camera.

+No. 5972 (the locomotive used in the film) on display at the National Railway Museum.

 The steam engine used in the film as the Hogwarts Express up until Harry Potter and the Deathly Hallows: Part 2, was GWR 4900 Class 5972 Olton Hall, but it was originally not the first locomotive to be selected as the Hogwarts Express.
 To promote the books, the Southern Railway locomotive 34027 Taw Valley was repainted and renamed temporarily, but was rejected by director Chris Columbus as looking 'too modern' for the film.
 The LMS Class 8F No. 48151 had also been considered for the film.